[index]

 3. Work related to employment should focus on service to the company.
 If

-people are trading on the back of information they access through employment,
+people are trading on the back of information they access through

-that creates mixed incentives.
+employment, that creates mixed incentives.

-loading up the book to communicate false interest.
-The ban on insider trading
+to communicate false interest.
+The ban on insider trading fits naturally

-create an exception for that alone.
+exception for that alone.

-without insider trading bans,
+without insider trading bans would look like,

 a.
 More efficient price-discovery.
 This is true.

 b.
 Non-government mechanisms where firms prevent insider trading.
-A firm could
+A firm

-the market.
+themselves against the market.

-because pricing of equities would need to consider how individual companies
+structure.
+Pricing of equities would need to consider how individual companies

 enforce the behaviour of their staff.